-See: Accident: Gulfstream GIV N121JM for more about this accident.
+See: Case Study: Gulfstream GIV N121JM for more about this accident.

 In a civil society it is considered impolite to comment negatively about another person's knowledge, skill, or demeanor.
 In many parts of military aviation and some parts of the airline world, this politeness has given way to brutal, in-your-face harassment.
 In the genteel world of corporate aviation, however, civil society reigns supreme and nary a negative word is ever given in most cockpits.
 We've got it all wrong.
 Mistakes are inevitable in any complex endeavor, aviation included.
 We should always be checking our own work, obviously.
 But we should encourage others — the Pilot Monitoring, for example — to do the same.

 But how do you break the ice on a positive and productive critique session?
 You may want a critique but your fellow pilot may not want to risk your anger.
 Try this: critique yourself and ask the other pilot for suggestions on how to improve.
 React positively to anything offered.
 If the shoe is on the other foot, offer polite and respectful suggestions.
 A friend of mine used to say, "I've done worse and bragged about it."
 That might not be the right answer, but it certainly encourages a friendly and open exchange of ideas and techniques.